oscimp/oscimpDigital/README.md

 is available at [the Wiki page](https://github.com/oscimp/oscimpDigital/wiki).
 The case of the Redpitaya STEM 125-14 is detailed at the bottom of the page.

+Software versions: OscimpDigital relies on Buildroot and Vivado.
+The version of Buildroot should not matter much *except* for the REMI web server whose API keeps on changing: the latest tested version of Buildroot is 2024.11.1 while earlier versions might rely on the old REMI API.

+Vivado 2019 and 2021 are regularly used with OscimpDigital.

 ### Download

 To download this repository and submodules in one command, you need to use